rittmananalytics/ra_dbt_to_dataform/README.md

 - Converts dbt models to Dataform SQLX files, with limitations as detailed below
 - Translates dbt source definitions to Dataform declarations
-- Converts simple dbt macros, and tries to convert more complex ones, to JavaScript functions
+- Converts dbt macros to Dataform functions using GPT-4 (requires OpenAI API key)
 - Preserves project structure, adapting it to Dataform best practices
 - Handles (with limitations) dbt-specific Jinja syntax and converts it to JavaScript
 - Supports conversion of dbt variables to Dataform project config variables